wiiuenjoyer36/JoriPass/README.md

+# THIS IS A MEME FORK OF [NETPASS](https://gitlab.com/3ds-netpass/netpass).
+PLEASE USE THE [OFFICIAL NETPASS APP](https://gitlab.com/3ds-netpass/netpass) IF YOU HAVE ANY PROBLEMS WITH JORIPASS

-# JoriPass: a new way to experience NetPass!
+## JoriPass: a new way to experience NetPass!

 Introducing JoriPass: